 Mix oats, cereal, nuts, and fruit together.
 Serve with milk, and more fruit if desired.

-*Calorie Information was calculated per serving using My Fitness Pal.
-Calorie calculations assumed Grape Nuts cereal and almonds were used, and do not include the milk.
+Calorie calculations assumed Grape Nuts cereal, almonds, and dried cranberries were used, and do not include the milk.